Drug crimes lawyer in Putnam County, MO.

 - 20mg or more of fentanyl

-Drug Crimes Lawyer in Putnam County, MO: Protecting Your Rights and Future
+Drug Crimes Lawyer in Putnam County, MO: Strategically Defending Your Case

-Being charged with a drug crime in Putnam County, MO can feel overwhelming, but you don’t have to face it alone.
-Call the knowledgeable attorneys at Combs Waterkotte right away at (314) 900-HELP or reach out online for a review of your case.
+If you’ve been charged with any of the above drug crimes in Putnam County, MO, you need to speak with a knowledgeable lawyer as soon as possible.
+Give a drug crimes lawyer at Combs Waterkotte a call right away at (314) 900-HELP or reach out online to discuss the specifics of your case.

 - Actual Possession: This means that you had actual physical possession of a drug, whether in your hand, pocket, car, etc.